ThinkUpLLC/ThinkUp/docs/source/contribute/developers/documentation.rst

 Any other user comments are ignored by PHPDoc.

-Secondly, your user comments must precede the code you’re adding comments to.
-For example, if you wanted to add some general comments to a class declaration, here’s what you’d do:
+Secondly, your user comments must precede the code you're adding comments to.
+For example, if you wanted to add some general comments to a class declaration, here's what you'd do:

 ::